 For Strengthening & Weakening argument and find the assumption questions, look for a valid assumption

 An assumption is an unstated premise.
 To be a little more specific, an assumption, like the premise, is an unquestionable fact.
 However, unlike the premise, it is not explicitly stated and requires reading between the lines.

 To strengthen an argument, you would require finding an assumption in the passage that supports it.
 To weaken an argument, an assumption in the passage that either contradicts or negates the argument has to be found.

 For the remaining question types, internalize them and try to put them in your words

 Although one would go through each question type in detail, the fundamental principle remains the same.
 The first and foremost thing is to identify the premises, conclusions, arguments and assumptions.
 It is of utmost importance that you acquaint yourself with the definitions and identifiers for all these concepts.
-For example, a premise usually begins with identifiers such as- if, given that, since, because, suppose etc. Once you learn to identify and distinguish these, the solving the rest becomes effortless.
+For example, a premise usually begins with identifiers such as- if, given that, since, because, suppose etc. Once you learn to identify and distinguish these, the solving of the rest becomes effortless.

 So, these are the basic approach for critical reasoning questions.
 Always keep in mind that critical reasoning passages are different when compared to reading comprehension.
 You are required to read and pay attention to every single word.
 Addition or removal of a small word can change the entire meaning and implications of a sentence.

 To get video engaging video lessons on various important CAT topics, stay tuned with BYJU’S. Also get notified about the latest CAT exam info, notifications, syllabus and pattern to strategize your preparation well and ace the exam.